jfcherng-sublime/ST-OpenUri/README.md

 - On Mac OS Sierra, though the default browser may be Chrome or Safari, If Firefox is installed, it opens the URLs all the time.
 Haven't tested on other verions of Mac.

 ## Improvements
 - To get rid of the above mentioned issue, we can add a settings file to this package to define the desired browser to open files/URLs.
 That will be added in future.
+Feel free to make Pull requests.